Sutherland holidays - golfing at Dornoch and Brora, fishing the Helmsdale and walking the sandy beaches on the beautiful coastline.

 Sutherland boasts a landscape of dramatic coastline, mountain peaks, salmon streams and small remote villages.
 Positioned in the Highland region amidst forest and glens; travellers can find the Moray Firth to the east and the Atlantic coast on the west side.
 Narrow and twisted roads travel through the county and offer spectacular views over fields and farmland.
 For a peaceful getaway amongst a tranquil setting choose a self catering holiday in Sutherland.
 Discover the ancient history of Scotland's 5th largest county and tour the trails, museums and visitor centres offering a glimpse into the lives of the county's industrious people and their turbulent past.

-Sutherland has a variety of different - choose from an elegant guest house, traditional Scottish stone villa, sea-side holiday home or bungalow in the county town of Dornoch.
+utherland has a variety of different self catering accommodation - choose from an elegant guest house, traditional Scottish stone villa, sea-side holiday home or bungalow in the county town of Dornoch.
 Chalets, cottages and bothy's can be found set within idyllic woodland surroundings, glorious far reaching coastal views and sandy beaches.
 Adventurous travellers can stay in a remote hostel or bunk house.
 Luxurious apartments overlooking the golf course at Brora are available during the summer season and provide a perfect base to explore the nearby town.
 Crofts, cabins and lodges located in more remote areas of Sutherland are perfect for those wanting to unwind on a quiet holiday.
 The climate is prone to cold winds and the odd shower.
 Coastal breezes from the north can affect the temperatures all year round and warm clothing is advised.
 The best time to visit is during the peak summer months of July and August where visitors have a good chance of enjoying bright sunshine.

 Sutherland's ancient history has been traced back to the time of Norse rule; settlements including Bonar Bridge, Lairg, Durness, Embo, Tongue, Golspie, Scourie and Kinlochbervie are remnants of this bygone era.
 Hike the pathways or drive along the gravel roads which join each village to the next and explore the churches and monuments built by their people.
 Helmsdale and Lochinver are two of the busiest port towns in Sutherland.
 Take a stroll down by the harbour to watch fishermen and trawler boats arrive with the catch of the day.
 Fishing has long been a tradition in the county and with the North Sea on its doorstep it remains Sutherland's main source of industry.
 Sail up the Pentland Firth to marvel over the imposing sea cliffs and mountain peaks.
 Study the waves for seals and dolphins and look out for the native sea-eagle.
 For even more peaceful pursuits visitors can enjoy trout and salmon fishing in the nearby streams and rivers.
 Sandwood Bay is known as the most remote beach in the United Kingdom; follow the trail through wild grassland, large dunes and past a small loch to spend an afternoon watching the surf roll in.
 Sharp cliff edges and steep hills frame the bay making it a picturesque location and a popular attraction.
 Travellers to Sandwood Bay should pack a bag of supplies as the nearest town is several miles away.
 Be sure to leave before the sun sets as the ghost of a Spanish Armada sailor is said to appear.
 Locals claim to have seen him knocking at the door of the ruined Sandwood Cottage set upon the hillside.